Webuild Stadiums

 Webuild Stadiums infographic

-The new stadiums are evermore technologically advanced structures, which are also sustainable and equipped with recreational spaces that can also be used besides sport.
+The new stadiums are increasingly technologically advanced structures, which are also sustainable and equipped with recreational spaces that can also be used besides sport.

 Main stadiums built by Webuild

-From the Wembley Stadium, designed by Norman Foster, up to the ones built to host the FIFA 2022 World Cup in Qatar, stadiums have now become sport museums.
-They are ultramodern, sustainable and easily accessible, and offer a huge aesthetic impact.
+From the Wembley Stadium, designed by Norman Foster, up to the ones built to host the FIFA 2022 World Cup in Qatar, stadiums have now become sports museums.
+They are ultramodernsustainable and easily accessible, and offer a huge aesthetic impact.
 Webuild participates in this development by building among the most worldly-renowned stadiums.
 Challenges met along with the most ambitious: the Al Bayt stadium in Qatar, one of the most innovative structures built to host the 2022 FIFA World Cup.

 Find out more